-Our Celebration of the Arts takes place once a year in Term 4.
+Our Celebration of the Arts takes place once a year.

 At the event we focus on our young people and the wonderful contribution they make to our College artistically.
 It is our chance to show our families and the wider community their creativity.
 The concert, featuring Music, Drama, Dance and other acts is held in the Hall, P-12 Art work is displayed in the Community Hub and a wonderfully tasty BBQ is available!